demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### microsoft-atp-list-machines-by-ip

 ***
-Find Machines seen with the requested internal IP in the time range of 15 minutes prior and after a given timestamp.
+Find machines seen with the requested internal IP in the time range of 15 minutes prior and after a given timestamp.

 #### Base Command